rdap/tofi/README.md

 As you can see, there's not a huge amount of time that could even theoretically be saved.
 Somewhere around 50% of the startup time is simply spent waiting, and most of the code isn't parallelisable, as many steps depend on the result of previous steps.
-One idea would be to daemonize tofi, skipping much of this startup.
+One idea would be to daemonize wdmenu, skipping much of this startup.
 I don't want to do this, however, for two main reasons: complexity, and I think it's probably about fast enough already!